• Skip to primary navigation

 Refried Black Beans in a bowl garnished with lime, cilantro and fresh cheese.

 • Consistency: mash to the consistency you prefer.
-If using for tostadas, mash until thick, pasty and creamy.
+If making the refried beans for tostadas, mash until thick, pasty and creamy.
 If serving as a side with rice and enchiladas or tacos, I like the beans a bit chunkier and looser.

 • As a Side: If sharing black refried beans as a side dish, top with your choice of purple onion, cilantro and/or cheese such as cotija (a little salty) or queso fresco (a mild cheese).